 The importance of proper crop irrigation

-Why make the irrigation more efficient?
+Why make crop irrigation more efficient?
 First, you’ll be able to grow more pastures and crops.
 This will occur because your crops receive enough water (in a uniform way).
 In addition, delivering just the right amount of water will prevent nutrient runoff.
 This is also good for the soil because you minimise soil erosion.

 Effective and efficient crop irrigation also provides some predictability in your yields and meeting seasonal market demands.
 Rainfall events may not come when you need them the most.
 This makes your crop growth and yield unpredictable.
 But with good irrigation, the yields don’t deviate much and you’ll be able to meet market demands.

-With consistent irrigation, the plants will be able to grow faster (thereby leading to more frequent harvests and planting).
+With consistent irrigation, the crops will be able to grow faster (thereby leading to more frequent harvests and planting).
 You can also better plan the season because there’s a higher level of predictability in your yields (and when to harvest).
 You can then better allocate your time and financial resources in your farm management.

 Aside from higher and predictable yields, your farm’s produce also become higher quality.
 That’s because lack of water can induce stress to the plants (they will try to compensate for lack of water by undergoing physical and chemical changes).
 That stress might then affect the quality of the produce.

-Another benefit of good irrigation is you can better make use of your other resources and investments such as fertilisers.
+Another benefit of good crop irrigation is you can better make use of your other resources and investments such as fertilisers.
 To allow for higher and better absorption, often the fertilisers should be “watered down” into the ground.
 As a result, good fertiliser action requires good irrigation.
 Instead of wasting several kilograms of fertiliser each season, your plants get more.
 Also, fertiliser runoff gets minimised (before they end up in creeks and rivers).

-All these benefits result from just having an effective irrigation system in your farm.
+All these benefits result from just having an effective crop irrigation system in your farm.
 You also reap the benefits season after season which can have a cumulative effect on your bottom line.
 You’ll be able to invest in other technologies that would further increase your productivity and ROI.

 As mentioned earlier, knowledge about your plant and soil is required so you can select the appropriate irrigation system for your operation.
 For instance, you also have to consider your land’s topography.
 Various elevations and contours can make water delivery far from being uniform and consistent.